george-aristides/python-challenge-1/README.md

 6. **Review Order**: Once the order is complete, the script will display a summary of all items ordered along with their prices and quantities, and calculate the total cost.

-## Features

-- **User-Friendly Interface**: Guides the user through selecting categories and items.
-- **Validation**: Ensures that the user inputs valid numbers for menu selections and quantities.
-- **Order Summary**: Provides a clear and formatted summary of the order.

 ## Example